microsoft/vscode-docs/blogs/2022/09/15/dev-container-features.md

 Features can be authored in a variety of languages, the most straightforward being shell scripts.
 If a Feature is authored in a different language, information about it should be included in the metadata so that users can make an informed choice about it.

-> **Note:** While the install.sh will run Features in any language, if you wrote a Feature in an interpreted language that wasn't present on the build machine, the code would fail to execute.
+> **Note:** While install.sh will run Features in any language, if you wrote a Feature in an interpreted language that wasn't present in the dev container, the code would fail to execute.

 > You should be sure that Features you release publicly check and install dependencies in addition to the Feature.